keiferconvertino/MusicRecommender/README.md

 ### `yarn start-api`

-ONLY WORKS IN WINDOWS
+(ONLY WORKS IN WINDOWS)
+(Backend also requires creds.py file to be filled with spotify api client_id and client_secret)

 Runs the backend in the development mode.\
 Opens in [http://localhost:5000]

-The backend will reload if you make edits.\
+The backend will reload if you make edits.

 ### `yarn test`